tobytecode/HelloWorldCSharp/README.md

 # HelloWorldCSharp

-This is C# Hello world console qpplications program using visual studio 2013.
+This is C# Hello world console applications program using visual studio 2013.